 who has held office with the Company, other than employment or executive office, for a continuous period of six years or more at the date of the Annual General Meeting,

 shall retire from his position and may offer himself for re-appointment by the Members.
+In the case of a Director retiring and offering himself for re-appointment by the Members in accordance with Article 41.1, the term of his appointment, if re-appointed by the Members, shall be limited to the remaining term of office of the retired Director whose casual vacancy he was appointed by the Board to replace.

 Disqualification of Directors